Glasgow Royal Concert Hall

 Glasgow Royal Concert Hall is a concert and arts venue located in Glasgow, Scotland.
 It is owned by Glasgow City Council and operated by Glasgow Life, an agency of Glasgow City Council, which also runs Glasgow's City Halls and Old Fruitmarket venue.
+The building forms a major part of a megastructure which incorporates the Buchanan Galleries shopping mall.

 History

 Built as the Glasgow International Concert Hall, the Royal Concert Hall is one of the largest halls in the United Kingdom.
-It was granted Royal status shortly before it was officially opened on 5 October 1990 at a gala performance attended by HRH Princess Anne.
+It was granted Royal status shortly before it was officially opened on 5 October 1990 at a gala performance attended by Anne, Princess Royal.